motionfans-mirror/.github/profile/README.md

 ## Hi there 👋

 These repositories mirror sensitive external packages (e.g NPM, cargo) potentially at risk to supply-chain attacks.
-This repository has workflows for reviewing code before it is shipped.
+These repositories have workflows for reviewing code before it is shipped.